noahlange/gecs/README.md

 import { Entity } from 'tecs';
 import { Position, Sprite } from './components';

+// "MyEntity1" is a class constructor
 const MyEntity1 = Entity.with(Position, Sprite);

-class MyEntity2 extends Entity.with(Position, Sprite) {}
+// "MyEntity2" is, more obviously, a class constructor class MyEntity2 extends Entity.with(Position, Sprite) {}

+// components in place
 for (const entity of [new MyEntity1(), new MyEntity2()]) {
   myEntity.$.position instanceof Position; // true
   myEntity.$.sprite instanceof Sprite; // true